-This fact sheet is funded in part by the Metropolitan Area Agency on Aging and the Older Americans Act.
+This fact sheet is funded in part by Trellis and the Older Americans Act.

 Fact Sheets are legal information NOT legal advice.
 See a lawyer for advice.

 Don't use this fact sheet if it is more than 1 year old.
 Ask us for updates, a fact sheet list, or alternate formats.